Wal8800/wal8800.github.io/docs/_posts/2022-04-15-application-indicator-ubuntu.markdown

 Re-reading the official documentation, particularly on the "Software Architecture" section, I begin to see why the extension component was necessary for the python app indicator example to work.

-In previous versions of Ubuntu, there was a package called `indicator-applet` to display the app indicator icon and menus on the desktop UI.
-The menus are coming from the application through the Dbus.
+In previous versions of Ubuntu, there was a package called `indicator-applet` to display the app indicator icon and menu on the desktop UI.
+The menu are coming from the application through the Dbus.
 This package is part of the Unity graphical shell that Ubuntu was using.
 However since Ubuntu 17.10, Ubuntu switched to using GNOME as the graphical shell.
-Furthermore the official design for GNOME are moving away from having status icon as part of the user interface.
+[Furthermore the official design for GNOME are moving away from having status icon as part of the user interface](https://blogs.gnome.org/aday/2017/08/31/status-icons-and-gnome/).

-As a result, we need to install `gnome-shell-extension-appindicator` to continue using the existing approach of creating app indicator menus.
+As a result, we need to install `gnome-shell-extension-appindicator` to continue using the existing approach to create app indicator icon and menu.
 This is because the extension largely performs a similar functionality as `indicator-applet` described in the documentation.

 Here is a high level overview of how the extension interacts with the main application to display the app indicator menu based on the python code example.